LEG VEIN INJECTIONS

 What is sclerotherapy?

 Sclerotherapy is a minimally invasive procedure done by your healthcare provider to treat uncomplicated spider veins and uncomplicated reticular veins.
 The treatment involves the injection of a solution into the affected veins.
+Each injection session removes some spider veins permanently and will reduce the size of others.
+After 2-6 sessions the spider veins will have resolved but understanding this condition can be recurrent, touch up treatments every year may help keep your legs looking great.

 What are varicose veins?